qcscine/molassembler/src/molassembler/python/sphinx/stereopermutators.rst

 shape has multiple position groups.
 For instance, this is the case in square pyramidal shapes, where there are axial and equatorial shape positions.

-.. autoclass:: molassembler.StereopermutatorList
+.. autoclass:: scine_molassembler.StereopermutatorList
    :members:
    :undoc-members:

 Atom stereopermutators
 ----------------------

-.. autoclass:: molassembler.AtomStereopermutator
+.. autoclass:: scine_molassembler.AtomStereopermutator
    :members:
    :undoc-members:

 Bond stereopermutators
 ----------------------

-.. autoclass:: molassembler.BondStereopermutator
+.. autoclass:: scine_molassembler.BondStereopermutator
    :members:
    :undoc-members: